vishwanatha-reddy/billing-application-POS/README.md

 10.	moment.
 11. react-router-dom.

-Thanks for reading till here, hope you liked the project. :)
+Thanks for reading till the end, hope you liked the project. :)